Lightweight Multirole Missile: Development

 The Lightweight Multirole Missile was initially conceived as Thales' response to the MoD's FASGW(L) or Future Air-to-Surface Guided Weapon (Light) requirement.
-FASGW consisted of both a heavy and light system.
-The heavy requirement would become the Anglo-French developed Sea Venom designed to replace the Sea Skua as a helicopter launched anti-ship weapon for use against fast-attack-craft, landing craft and larger vessels such as Corvettes.
-The light requirement was to be a new weapon optimised around defeating fast-in-shore-attack-craft particularly in response to the force structure of the Iranian Navy.
+FASGW consisted of both a Heavy and Light variant.
+The Heavy requirement would become the Anglo-French developed Sea Venom (designed to replace the Sea Skua) as a helicopter-launched anti-ship weapon for use against fast attack craft (FACs), landing craft and larger vessels such as corvettes.
+The Light requirement was to be a new weapon optimised to defeat fast in-shore attack craft (FIACs) particularly in response to the force structure of the Iranian Navy.

-Thales submitted a re-designed Starburst missile (the predecessor to Starstreak) which would maintain the use of a laser beam-riding guidance system as means of overcoming the tight rules of engagement present in in-shore waters and ensuring continued effectiveness against low-reflectivity targets.
+Thales submitted a re-designed Starburst missile (the predecessor to Starstreak) which would retain a laser beam-riding guidance system to comply with the tight rules of engagement present in in-shore waters and ensuring continued effectiveness against low-reflectivity targets.
 It was designed to be launched from a variety of naval, air and land platforms against a wide range of targets.

 Qualification testing and initial production commenced in late 2011, following an initial contract by the UK Ministry of Defence in April 2011.
 Thales has conducted successful guidance control firings, including a semi-active laser (SAL) version.
 The MoD contract was for the design, development, and commissioning of a laser beam rider version of LMM, together with production of an initial quantity of 1,000 missiles.